-We are an Anglo Catholic parish which has recently rescinded its Resolution under the House of Bishops Declaration after a long period of prayerful discernment and consultation following the retirement of the most recent incumbent.
-Please see the section 'our recent history' for more information about this chapter in our spiritual journey as a parish.
+As a family in Christ, we enjoy worshipping with both Anglo-Catholic and mainstream Anglican liturgy in our congregations.
+This has enriched our worship by bringing together Christians of many different denominations and cultures from around the world.
+The parish recently rescinded its Resolution under the House of Bishops Declaration after a long period of prayerful discernment and consultation following the retirement of the most recent incumbent.
+Please see Appendix 1 'our recent history' for more information about this chapter in our spiritual journey as a parish.